Girl from the North Country (musical)

-Girl from the North Country is a musical with a book by Conor McPherson using the songs of Bob Dylan.
-It is the second Broadway show to use Dylan's music after Twyla Tharp's The Times They Are a-Changin'.
+Girl from the North Country is a jukebox musical with music and lyrics by Bob Dylan and written by Conor McPherson.
+It is the second show to use Dylan's music after Twyla Tharp's The Times They Are a-Changin'.

-Productions
+Production history

-The Old Vic & West End (2017)
+World premiere: The Old Vic and West End (2017-18)

-The production premiered at The Old Vic in London running from 8 July to 7 October 2017, directed by McPherson.
+The musical made its world premiere at The Old Vic in London running from 8 July to 7 October 2017, directed by McPherson.
 Following the success of The Old Vic production, it transferred into London's West End at the Noël Coward Theatre from 29 December 2017 for a limited 12-week run until 24 March 2018, with the majority of The Old Vic cast.

 Off-Broadway (2018)

 The production made its North American premiere Off-Broadway at The Public Theater in New York from 30 September to 22 December 2018, featuring an American cast.

-Toronto (2019)
+Toronto and West End revival (2019-20)

 The show, featuring a new cast including Katie Brayben and Anna-Jane Casey, was mounted at the Royal Alexandra Theatre in Toronto from 28 September to 24 November 2019.
+Following the run in Toronto, the production was revived in the West End at the Gielgud Theatre with the same cast from 10 December 2019, running until 1 February 2020.